jodalyst/jinstrument/README.md

 This is a packaging-up and development of the plot window used in 6302View.
 The ultimate goal of this project is to package the plotting window object more properly into a modular js library for easier deployment.
 In addition the following features to the

+**CAUTION: MULTIPLE VERSIONS OF THE PRIMARY FILES EXIST WITHIN THE SAME BRANCH AT THIS POINT!
+USE CAUTION WHEN BUILDING ON THE VERSIONS FOUND IN THE `js` FOLDER WHILE THIS NOTE IS PRESENT! **

 ## Methods/Objects

 ### `Time_Series`